Dropsource/monarch/packages/monarch_utils/README.md

-Contains internal utilities for [`package:monarch`](https://github.com/Dropsource/monarch/tree/master/monarch).
+# monarch_utils

-See that package for more information.
+Contains utilities for the various Monarch modules and packages.